dofloinn/Fallout3rdYear/1_CloudComputing/All Notes.md

 - Only the private key can open a box locked with the public key pair.
 - This is great not only for privacy, but also for identification since we know for sure that only the owner of the 2 keys can open the message.

-When you view a website with https, your browser will display a lock on the address bar.
+<mark style="background: #BABD00;">When you view a website with https, your browser will display a lock on the address bar:</mark>
 - Your browser communicated with a server, where the website is hosted, and they both established a secure connection to transmit messages.
 - They needed to agree on how to communicate securely.
 If the negotiation is not successful, your browser lets you know by showing an error or warning.
 - If an agreement is reached, your browser is happy to display a padlock on the address bar.